|

 of Mac's sort of humor.
 In another example,

-Mac likens himself to Methuselah,the Bible's oldest
+Mac likened himself to Methuselah,the Bible's oldest

 character (900+ years).